C1 Inhibitor (Human)

 There are no dosage adjustments provided in the manufacturer's labeling (has not been studied).

 Allow vial and diluent (SWFI) to come to room temperature prior to reconstitution.
 Reconstitute each vial with 5 mL (Cinryze 500 units), 10 mL (Berinert 500 units), 4 mL (Haegarda 2,000 units), 6 mL (Haegarda 3,000 units), or 3 mL (Berinert 1,500 units [Canadian product]) of SWFI using a double-ended transfer needle or the provided transfer set.
 A silicone-free syringe may be required for reconstitution (refer to manufacturer's labeling).
 Do not use product if there is no vacuum in the vial.
-After combining with diluent, gently swirl vial (do not shake) to completely dissolve powder.
+After combining with diluent, gently swirl vial (do not shake) until the powder is completely dissolved.
 Reconstituted product should be clear and colorless or slightly blue (Cinryze only); do not use if turbid, discolored, or contains particles.
 The provided filter needle or transfer set should be used to withdraw the reconstituted product.
 Remove filter needle and attach reconstituted solution to infusion set or appropriate needle for infusion.
 Do not mix with other medicinal products.